jacobpatterson1549/selene-bananas/README.md

 The app requires HTTP TLS (HTTPS) to run.
 Insecure http requests are redirected to https.

 When running in a development environment, generate your own ssl certificate and key.
-The script below creates a certificate and key that last a year.
-Web browsers will note that the key is not trusted, but this warning can be bypassed.
+The script below creates a public key (tls-localhost-cert.pem) and private key (tls-localhost-key.pem) that last a year.
 Pass the absolute file paths to the app with the TLS_CERT_FILE and TLS_KEY_FILE arguments.
 ```bash
 openssl req \
     -x509 \